dtekcth/data101/src/courses/AI.md

 > mistakes and fixed any formatting that was obviously wrong.

-[^original]: If you're curious what the original version looked like, see the [contributing page](../contributing.md) for a link to the GitHub page for this book.
-The text for the draft can be found under `src/beginner/AI_draft.md`
+[^original]: If you're curious what the original version looked like, see the [GitHub page for data101](https://github.com/dtekcth/data101).
+The text for the draft can be found under `src/beginner/AI_draft.md`.